 A 42-year-old man with a history of hypertension was driven to the emergency department (ED) by his wife on a Sunday morning for evaluation of chest pain.
 The pain, which had spontaneously resolved before presentation, was described as a central to left aching sensation, occurring with exertion; on the morning of presentation, the pain had occurred at rest.
 The pain was associated with nausea and diaphoresis.
 On ED arrival, the patient was normal-appearing without significant distress; his examination was largely unrevealing.
-A 12-lead ECG (Figure 1) was performed.
+A 12-lead ECG (Figure 1; click to enlarge) was performed.

 Based on the ECG findings noted in Figure 1, which of the following strategies best describes the appropriate management plan?

 A. Aspirin administration, biomarker testing (troponin) one time, exercise stress test with nuclear imaging if troponin is negative.

 B. Aspirin administration, serial ECGs and biomarkers, discharge if the patient remains pain-free and evaluation is negative.

 C. Aspirin administration, immediate exercise stress test with nuclear imaging.

 D. Aspirin administration, serial ECGs and biomarkers, cardiology consultation for admission and probable coronary angiography.

 E. Aspirin administration, serial ECGs and biomarkers, stress echocardiography with cardiology consultation, disposition based on results of evaluation.